 Over the years, my mother has sacrificed and shielded me from many things so that I may have the opportunity to do great things one day.
 She never wanted me to worry, always to remain focused, disciplined and moving forward.

 It's mid-October, my cell rings Monday morning.
 I see my younger (21) brother's name.
 Confused, I look at the clock to see it was 4:30 a.m.
 I answer, trying to compose myself.
 I hear this older man, who sounds like an Italian mobster, I began to think, 'cop'.
 They ask if this is his brother, I respond yes.
 As a swarm of worrying thoughts invades my mind, I immediately remind myself, "Observe, Do not Evaluate."

 We have your brother, he tells me.
 Oh Shit, I wondered if this was an abduction.
 The phone was cutting off and he told me he would call me on another number.
 They explained, my brother's body was found... passed out drunk in some Queens nightclub.
 They would need me to get there as soon as possible, I was 7 - 10 miles away from them or they would call the ambulance to take him.

 So began the longest Uber ride of my life.
 I thought back on my childhood.
-My brother and I went through the same struggles, growing up on welfare and food samples, raised by a single mother in the Bronx.
-Drugs, crime and violence, was prevalent.
+My brother and I went through the same struggles, growing up on welfare and food stamps, raised by a single mother in the Bronx.
+Drugs, crime and violence were prevalent.
 The two most common buildings I remember seeing were liquor stores and churches.
-You can’t drink and pray away your problems, sometimes we have to save ourselves, I remember thinking as I gazed at these ghetto landmarks.
+You can't drink and pray away your problems, sometimes we have to save ourselves, I remember thinking as I gazed at these ghetto landmarks.